cipherphage/Spam-identifier-JS/readme.md

 - Non-HTTPS links (this one might mark too many non-spam as spam so we could take into account ratio of HTTP to HTTPS or consider anchor tag `href`s which ought to be HTTPS versus image tag `src`s which conceivably could be HTTP without security risk, although it would still be a privacy risk).

 Notes:
+- Some emails are base64 encoded.
+This code assumes the given email body was decoded.
 - Could detect URL [homograph][1] and [typosquatting][2] attacks: seems like this would require a very long blacklist (could be implemented on the server-side though).
 - Could use a 3rd party service to check URLs against known spammers/phishers.
 - Links containing the `ml` (Mali) and `tk` (Tokelau, New Zealand) domains seem to be associated with my spam mail, but without more data I don't want to assume this is always true.